Dough Joy

-Chain of doughnut shops in Seattle, Washington, U.S.
+Doughnut shop chain in Seattle, Washington, U.S.

 Dough Joy is a small chain of doughnut shops in Seattle, in the U.S. state of Washington.
 The queer-owned business, which specializes in vegan doughnuts, was established by Christopher Ballard and Sean Willis.
 Dough Joy initially operated from a food truck in the Ballard neighborhood, and later expanded to brick and mortar shops on Capitol Hill and in the West Seattle neighborhood.
 In 2024, Dough Joy announced plans to open a third shop in Ballard.
+The Capitol Hill location has closed.
 The business has garnered a positive reception.